Vitiligo Causes and Treatment

 Other Therapies

-Finally, while combination treatments for vitiligo have been used for several decades, a new combination therapy has been reported that promises dramatic results.
+Finally, while combination vitiligo treatments have been used for several decades, a new combination therapy has been reported that promises dramatic results.
 Testing has been limited, and findings will need to be duplicated.
-Still, this “breakthrough” treatment is just one example of the ongoing efforts to provide relief for individuals affected by this most visible of skin diseases.
+Still, this “breakthrough” vitiligo treatment is just one example of the ongoing efforts to provide relief for individuals affected by this most visible of skin diseases.

 What Else Can I Do to Manage My Vitiligo?